Lost and Found Animals

 - Most cats will roam over a wide area, so it may be a good idea to ask around the neighbourhood to see if anyone knows who the cat belongs to.

-- If the cat is approachable and you have the means to safely transport it to your nearest vet or to Bradford RSPCA, you should have it scanned for a microchip.
+- If the cat is approachable and you have the means to safely transport it to your nearest vet, you should have it scanned for a microchip.
 If this is present then the owner can be contacted immediately.

 - You can advertise Found Cats in the local paper (e.g. the Telegraph and Argus).
 You can check these for any lost reports.

 - Log what steps you have taken to locate an owner.
 As long as you can show that all the above steps have been taken, and no owner is found within a reasonable period of time, i.e. 14 days, you can then go about finding a loving new home for the cat through a reputable rescue organisation.